Wednesday, July 23, 2014

 is a different person.
 10 PM, May 2014

-Food was, mercifully, fast and something to brag about aside from the ambiance and piped in music.
+Food was, mercifully, fast and something to brag about aside from the ambiance and piped-in music.
 Spaghettini in squid ink with clams.
-That homemade pasta was softer in texture than the dried ones---almost like egg noodles actually.
-It was tastier too since the broth infused it with the smell of sea and the sweet-saltiness of clams.
-I quickly forgot about the Adriatic cold after the food settled warmly in my middle.
+That homemade pasta was softer in texture than the dried ones ---almost like egg noodles actually.
+It was tastier too since the broth infused it with the aroma and the sea-saltiness of clams.
+I quickly forgot about the Adriatic cold outside after the food settled warmly in my middle.
 I wanted to kiss the chef.

 I was really aiming for the popular pizzeria.
 It was top of the list according to the netizens.
 But after getting lost for the Nth time, this "Al Gobbo" was a very happy compromise for me.